2005 Masters (snooker): Final

 After his victory O'Sullivan said he was playing better than before, "I played good frames from start to finish.
 And to do it against a player of John's calibre makes it more satisfying.
 There's no better place than Wembley or Sheffield to produce your best and so this win is very satisfying."
 Higgins labelled O'Sullivan "a total genius" due to his high level of playing standard, "Somehow the rest of us have got to try and catch up.
 It was great to watch even though I was on the receiving end.
 I know some other top players can produce stuff like that but Ronnie was inch perfect every time."

+Prize fund

+The breakdown of prize money for this year is shown below: